 Prevention and well-being

-Currently, there is no vaccine to prevent COVID-19.
 The best way to prevent infection is to avoid being exposed to this virus.
 However, as a reminder, the Centers for Disease Control and Prevention (CDC) always recommends everyday preventive actions to help prevent the spread of respiratory viruses:

 - Clean your hands often by washing with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
 Soap and water should be used if hands are visibly dirty.